 Breeding seasons are considered the most important period of the annual cycle of birds, but we still lack a full understanding of why birds breed when they do.
 Answering this long-standing question in life history research is crucial to understanding how climate change will impact bird populations, and how those effects can be mitigated.

 In 2021 we started a research project to address these knowledge gaps in Choma, Zambia.
 Choma is a seasonally arid environment with distinct wet and dry seasons and a species-rich bird community including species breeding within and across seasons.
-By combining year-round field sampling of invertebrates and grass seeds with analyses of long-term bird breeding data from the work of Major John Colebrook-Robjent from 1970–2008, we have identified peak periods of specific food availability and peak breeding periods of different species.
-Two clear breeding peaks occur in Choma – shortly before, and after the onset of the rains, creating three breeding clusters within the bird community assemblage.
-We are conducting a trait-based analyses to identify the specific traits that link each species to a cluster and determine whether this pattern is generalisable across bird communities.
-Thanks to Matt Lobenhofer (MSc CB 2022/3) and our resident colleagues in Choma who maintained our year-round invertebrate sampling, we now know that invertebrate abundance peaks before the onset of the rains rather than after.
-Although, multiple smaller peaks occur after the rains.
+By combining year-round field sampling of invertebrates and grass seeds with analyses of long-term avian breeding data from the work of Major John Colebrook-Robjent from 1970–2008, we have identified peak periods of specific food availability and peak breeding periods of different species.
+Three clear breeding peaks occur in Choma – shortly before, just after, and three months after the onset of the rains, creating three clear seasonal breeding clusters and one weakly seasonal cluster within the bird community assemblage.
+We are conducting trait-based analyses to identify the specific traits that link each species to a cluster and determine whether this pattern is generalisable across bird communities.
+Early indications suggest that foraging substrate is an important determinant of breeding seasonality.
+Thanks to our resident colleagues in Choma who helped to maintain our year-round invertebrate sampling, and MSc students Matthew Lobenhofer (Conservation Biology 2022/3) and Yinka Abayomi (MSc student by dissertation) who helped identify invertebrate samples, we now know that invertebrate abundance peaks before the onset of the rains rather than after, although multiple smaller peaks occur during the rains.

-We are also writing up results from analyses of data from immune assays from samples collected in Choma, Zambia and Jos, Nigeria to test how the immune function of birds varies across transitions from wet to dry season and vice versa.
-This will allow us to unravel the environmental components of rain-driven seasonal transitions that influence immune function and how factors other than the onset of the wet season or food availability influence breeding decisions.
+We continued fieldwork during the dry season of 2025, monitoring nest survival and sampling blood from breeding adults and nestling birds of selected species.
+We plan to conduct immune assays to test how the immune function of birds varies across transitions between dry and wet seasons.
+This will allow us to unravel the environmental components of rain-driven seasonal transitions that influence immune function and how factors other than the onset of the wet season or food availability can influence breeding decisions.

-- MSc student Yinka Abayomi is investigating determinants of pre-rain green-up and its association with insect abundance and bird breeding seasonality in the Afrotropics.
-He conducted fieldwork in Choma in August and September 2024.
+- MSc student Yinka Abayomi completed the final year of his project on the determinants of pre-rain green-up and its association with insect abundance and bird breeding seasonality in the Afrotropics.

-- Matthew Lobenhofer is writing up results from his MSc CB thesis, assessing the association between invertebrate abundance and bird breeding seasonality using our year-round invertebrate sampling data and long-term bird breeding data from Major John Colebrook-Robjent’s egg collection records.
+- Matthew Lobenhofer is writing up findings from his MSc CB thesis, assessing the association between invertebrate abundance, environmental seasonality and habitat modification.

 Highlights